Aldeburgh & Surrounding Villages Cottages

 The busy coastal town of Aldeburgh has lots of activities for people of all ages.
 From the enviable selection of art galleries, bookshops, boutiques and eateries, to the wonderful festivals held throughout the year, Aldeburgh is a destination that's far from sleepy.

-The main stretch of beach off Crag Path, allows dogs from October through to April.
+The main stretch of beach, just off Crag Path, allows dogs from October through to April.
 However you'll a fine stretch of beach north of the Wentworth Hotel, which welcomes dogs at any time of year.
-In the summer there are dog restrictions on some of the beach, but you won't be too far from a dog friendly beach in Aldeburgh where you'll be able to take your four-legged friend.
+In the summer months, the main stretch of beach runs a seasonal dog ban, but you'll never be too far away from a dog friendly beach in Aldeburgh where you'll be able to have hours of fun with your four-legged friend.

 Aldeburgh is surrounded by stunning countryside, beautiful waterways and a variety of things to do for the whole family.
-We have a beautiful range of holiday cottages in some lovely Suffolk villages close to Aldeburgh, which are the holiday perfect base if you prefer to stay in a more rural location.
+We have a beautiful range of holiday cottages in some of the lovely villages close to Aldeburgh.
+These offer the perfect holiday base should you prefer to stay in a quieter or more rural location.
 For more details on all of these properties see below or to find out more about Aldeburgh and the surrounding area, read on.

 What are the holiday cottages in this area like?